bradgignac/cloud-notifications/README.md

 - Tests.
 - Code that isn't awful.
+- Specify start time on first poll.
 - Config syntax for specifying notifiers.
 - Config syntax for specifying notification types.
 - Support for more event feeds and more event types.
 - Cooperative work across multiple worker threads and worker processes.
+- Split ingestion from notification.

 ## Installation